systemcarl/weblog/articles/about-me.md

 I highly recommend reading his works, if you haven't already.
 Douglas Adams was a brilliant satirist and his philosophy and sense of humour
     has always inspired me.

+[^ren]: A special thanks to my partner, Ren, for their editorial assistance and
+    the endless emotional support.

 [*Star Trek*]: https://en.wikipedia.org/wiki/Star_Trek
 [*Jurassic Park*]: https://en.wikipedia.org/wiki/Jurassic_Park_(novel)